the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 A signal is a small message that **notifies a process that an event of some type has occured in the system**.
 - Each signal type corresponds to some kind of system event.

-Hardware exceptions are processed by exception handlers and would not normally be visible to user processes.
-Signals provide a mechanism for exposing the occurence of such exceptions to user processes.
+*Hardware exceptions* are processed by kernel's exception handlers and would not normally be visible to user processes. **Signals provide a mechanism for exposing the occurence of such exceptions to user processes.**

-Software exceptions also have corresponding signals.
-Whether they're caused by the kernel or a user process.
+Other signals corespond to higher-level software events in the kernel or in other user processes.
+- When you give input event via an input device to a process, although this is an I/O interrupt handled by the kernel, the kernel communicates this input event by sending a signal to the process including its children (process group).
+- A process can forcibly terminate another process by sending it a `SIGKILL` signal.
+Like terminating an application via a CMD or task manager.

+## Signal Terminology

+> Sending a signal

+The kernel sends a signal to a destination process by updating some state in the context of the destination process.